 - Just about everyone in the world has done this.

-- Lots of people have done this, including several people in the company.
+- Lots of people have done this, including someone on our team.

-- Someone in our company has done this.
+- Someone in our company has done this, or we have access to expertise.

 - Someone in the world did this, but not in our organization (and probably at a competitor).